John Tentler, PhD, Director and Jill Penafiel, Coordinator

 - Stipends are paid in two installments of 50 percent through direct deposit as fellows complete their program requirements.

 - Housing is not included in the fellowship.
 Fellows are required to find and pay for their own living arrangements for the duration of the program.
 Please view www.rotatingroom.com for a list of housing possibilities.
 A Facebook page of admitted students will be set up in the Spring.
 You may also find a roommate there.

-- Fellows must commit to completing program requirements, including attending orientation and weekly lectures and events; writing a goals and objectives report and presenting a final poster at the poster session.
+- Fellows must commit to completing program requirements, including attending orientation and weekly lectures and events; writing a goals and objectives report, and presenting a final poster at the poster session.
 Students who cannot attend the poster session are required to write a final paper.